UPDATE : February 18, 2026 - 21:48

-Naples, a city where life and death intertwine in an indissoluble embrace, renews its dialogue with the afterlife through the third edition of “Ua'nema: Celebration of the Other Living”.
+Naples, a city where life and death are intertwined in an indissoluble embrace, renews its dialogue with the afterlife through the third edition of “Ua'nema: Celebration of the Other Living”.
 This event, organized by the Municipality of Naples, will be held from October 30 to November 3, and represents much more than a simple commemoration of the dead: it is a tribute to those "living" who, according to Neapolitan tradition, never truly abandon the world of the living.

 “Ua'nema” stands out for its profound approach, which goes beyond the macabre spectacle of celebrations such as Halloween, offering a reflection rooted in Neapolitan culture and spirituality.
 The cult of the souls of Purgatory, anciently practiced in the undergrounds of the city, finds new life through this event, which invites us to rediscover historical places full of memory and to cultivate a feeling of care and respect for the deceased.